 Support for Students from a Refugee Background

-The Students from a Refugee Background Support Program is targeted at newly commencing students on humanitarian visas.
-The program aims to increase students' sense of belonging, foster a sense of community, and assist with the retention and success of refugee students.
+The Students from a Refugee Background Support Program sits within the UC Belong program.
+In addition to the support provided by the UC Belong program, newly commencing students on a Humanitarian Visa are provided the opportunity to access one on one tutoring and text book funding.
 For further information please visit the Students from a Refugee Background Support Program page or contact the Welfare Officer.

 The Multi-faith Centre